CORMO-RAN: Lossless Migration of xApps in O-RAN: Evaluation

 Fig.~\ref{work06:fig:opt_performance} shows the optimization performance for varying number of xApps and for the following exemplary configuration: dominant xApp class $k{=}\mathrm{A}$, state size $\rho{=}1\,\mathrm{MB}$, and maintenance period $\nu{=}1\,\mathrm{s}$.
 Results demonstrate that up to about 120 xApps \problem can be solved optimally and within 1 second, regardless of the migration strategy being used.
 As the complexity of the scenario increases, i.e., the number of xApps grows above 120, the optimization runtime reaches the early stop deadline, i.e., 300\,s, but still yielding a reasonably small MIPgap (up to 10\% in the case of SM-MD and 200 xApps).
 We thus conclude that, despite being NP-hard, \problem can be solved optimally without algorithmic approximations.

 Fig.~\ref{work06:fig:opt_energy_ratio} shows the energy gain and servers activation ratio as functions of the migration strategy and for varying configurations of dominant xApp class $k$, xApp state size $\rho$ and maintenance period $\nu$.
-We compute the energy gain with respect to the scenario in which all compute servers are always on and xApps are allocated according to the resource-based load balancing that is native in OpenShift and frequently considered in the literature~\cite{vaquero2011dynamically,bauer2019chamulteon,gulati2011cloud}.
+We compute the energy gain with respect to a baseline in which all compute servers remain permanently active and xApps are placed according to the resource-based load balancing scheme that is natively implemented in OpenShift---a widely adopted approach in practice and frequently considered in the literature~\cite{vaquero2011dynamically,bauer2019chamulteon,gulati2011cloud}.
+We recall that, to the best of our knowledge, no prior work addresses xApp migration in the O-RAN context; therefore, the chosen baseline both reflects the state of the art and provides a well-grounded reference for quantifying the benefits introduced by our framework.
 It can be observed that, by turning off compute servers that are not required during low traffic periods, \novelty attains a significant reduction in energy consumption.
 As the number of xApps grows, a higher number of active servers is needed, yielding an increased activation ratio and a reduced energy gain.
 Such gain approaches 0\% when the activation ratio is 1, i.e., same energy consumption as the baseline.
 Notably, both energy gain and activation ratio strongly depend on the configuration that is set: (i) as the dominant xApp class changes from low to high demanding, e.g., from A to B (Fig.~\ref{work06:fig:energy_kA_rho1_nu1} vs Fig.~\ref{work06:fig:energy_kB_rho1_nu1}) or from C to D (Fig.~\ref{work06:fig:energy_kC_rho1_nu1} vs Fig.~\ref{work06:fig:energy_kD_rho1_nu1}), the energy gain decreases with higher pace and a fewer number of xApps can be hosted due to constraint~\eqref{work06:eq:con8}, i.e., the one on the resource usage; (ii) looking at, e.g., Fig.~\ref{work06:fig:energy_kA_rho1_nu1} and Fig.~\ref{work06:fig:energy_kA_rho100_nu1}, the larger $\rho$, the smaller the number of xApps that can be migrated compatibly with the maximum downtime (see constraint~\eqref{work06:eq:con9}); (iii) comparing, e.g., Fig.~\ref{work06:fig:energy_kA_rho1_nu1} and Fig.~\ref{work06:fig:energy_kA_rho1_nu120}, when the value of $\nu$ increases from 1\,s to 120\,s, the cost due to SDL maintenance is reduced, yielding a higher energy gain and lower activation ratio; and (iv) in general, comparing to \gls{sdl}, \gls{sm} strategies achieve higher values of energy gain (up to 64\%) as they do not require the additional cost to host and maintain the \gls{sdl} backend database.